ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/plants_config.md

 * The values of constants used within the model (`[plants.constants]`).
 These all have default values but you will need to provide configuration details if you want to use different values.
+These are described below.

 * The configuration of data export options for the plant cohort and communities at each time step (`[plants.community_data_export]`).
 This data are not stored as array variables and so are not exported in the main Zarr output file.
-You will need to set these export options if you want to track cohort dynamics through the simulation.
+You will need to [configure these export options](./data_export.md) if you want to explore cohort dynamics and canopy structure through the simulation.

 A complete plant configuration, including all the default fields is shown below.
 The mandatory fields are highlighted.